 Esomeprazole and the liver

-Esomeprazole is mainly metabolized in the liver.
+Esomeprazole is primarily metabolized by the liver.
 No significant drug accumulation has been observed in patients with mild-to-moderate liver disease who take esomeprazole.
-However, significant plasma increases in esomeprazole have been observed among those with severe liver disease and a maximum daily dose of 20 mg is recommended for these patients.
+However, significant plasma increases in esomeprazole have been observed among those with severe liver disease; therefore, a maximum daily dose of 20 mg is recommended for these patients.

 Esomeprazole and the bones

-Proton pump inhibitors have been shown to promote calcium loss from the bones as well as impairing the absorption of this mineral in the diet.
-In addition, research suggests that these drugs impair the absorption of magnesium, which is also required for bone mineralization.
+Proton pump inhibitors have been shown to promote calcium loss from the bones, as well as impair the absorption of this mineral in the diet.
+Research also suggests that these drugs impair the absorption of magnesium, which is also required for bone mineralization.
 These side effects of esomeprazole mean the risk of osteoporosis is increased when taking this drug, particularly in women.
-People should inform their doctor if they have osteoporosis or risk factors for the condition, if esomeprazole is being considered as a treatment option.
+It is therefore important for individuals to inform their doctor if they have osteoporosis or risk factors for the condition if esomeprazole is being considered as a treatment option.